Chocolate Cinnamon Horchata

 Method

-1. Rinse the rice thoroughly under cold water until the water runs mostly clear.
-Transfer to a bowl, add the cinnamon stick and the warm water.
-Cover and refrigerate for at least 4 hours, preferably overnight.
-This step is non-negotiable.
-Short soak = thin, hollow horchata.
+1. Rinse the rice under cold running water until the water runs mostly clear.
+Transfer to a large bowl, add the cinnamon stick and warm water, cover, and refrigerate for at least 4 hours — ideally overnight.
+This hydration step softens the grains, extracts cinnamon oils, and ensures the final horchata blends into a naturally creamy base instead of tasting thin or chalky.

-4. Strain the blended mixture through a very fine sieve or cheesecloth into a pitcher.
-Press firmly on the solids to extract as much liquid as possible.
-Discard the solids.
-This step defines the drink.
-Skip it and you’ve made rice sludge.
+1. Strain the blended liquid through a fine-mesh sieve or layered cheesecloth into a large pitcher.
+Press firmly on the solids to extract as much liquid as possible without forcing coarse residue through.
+This step defines the drink’s silkiness — proper straining transforms the mixture from rustic rice milk into refined horchata.

 Notes